Learn how to create menu variants to target specific content to users.*

-As an example, you may have a use case where you require an additional menu variant for a particular age group.
+As an example, you may have a use case where you need an additional menu variant for a specific age group.
 You don't need to re-enter information to achieve this.
-Simply duplicate or create a new menu variant, and tweak the segmentation tag settings to select the age group you want to target with this variant.
+Simply duplicate or create a new menu variant, then tweak the segmentation tag settings to select the age group you want to target with this variant.

 How do menu variants work?